This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Dressy Black Skirt or Pants

 Working from home means I don’t have a lot of need for workwear but that doesn’t mean I don’t have a pair of black dress pants on standby.
 Should I have an interview or a formal business meeting, I will be glad I have them.
 If you work in an office with a dress code, you will obviously need more than one option in your wardrobe.

 One: An ankle-length black pant is a must-have item.
 The ankle-length is flattering, you don’t have to worry about them being too long, and they can be worn with a variety of different shoes.

 Two: I prefer an a-line skirt if I wear one, but you might find you like a pencil skirt better.
 It is really just a matter of personal preference.
-If you work or want to work in a professional environment, then a pencil skirt is essential.
+If you work in a professional environment, a pencil skirt is essential.

 Since we are friends, I am going to let you in on a secret.
 I hate pants but I really loath jeans.
 And jean shopping is the worst.
 To make things simple for myself, I found three different styles that I turn to when I need to buy jeans.

 One: For casual but comfy jeans, I go for a boyfriend cut.
 They fit just lose enough without looking like a mess.